zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/dynamic-workflow.md

 ::: tip Alter Submission Data
 Sometimes, submitted data may be in a format that is not convenient for a specific action workflow, e.g. displaying the inputted date in the email body.

-A workaround is to use the [Data Action](./actions/data) to remap the value from the form source by applying a dynamic filter that changes the format of the data.
+A workaround is to use the [Alter Action](./actions#alter-action) to remap the value from the form source by applying a dynamic filter that changes the format of the data.
 The newly formatted value can then be used as a data placeholder in subsequent actions.
 :::

 ## Page Queries Content